MariyaEA/network/README.md

 # Network
-Network [Twitter]-like(https://twitter.com/) social network website for making posts and following users.Django is the main web framework used for this project.
+Network [Twitter](https://twitter.com/)-like social network website for making posts and following users.

+Django is the main web framework used for this project.

 ## Overview
 Network is the fourth project for Harvard CS50's Web Programming with Python and JavaScript course.
 The project specifications are listed [here](https://cs50.harvard.edu/web/2020/projects/4/network/).